corlessg/polymer_model_rag/README.md

 # polymer_model_rag
-tesitng out RAG on polymer data
+Using RAG to enhance a Transformer based model from Hugging Face

+Leveraging two data sources from Kaggle with .cif files for polymer data